azadbolour/eagerwords.com/README.md

 EagerWords is the second version of the Azad Bolour's crossword game and includes a number of enhancements on the first version (_boardgame_ project on github).
-The major enhancement is a optional passwordless user authentication.
+The major enhancement is passwordless user authentication.
 For logged-in users all games are saved.
 A game may be manually suspended, or it may be automatically timed out and suspended after a period of inactivity.
 In both cases, the game is saved for a logged-in user and can be resumed at a later time.

-Please note that in the current incomplete version, some documentation may be lagging behind the code base.
+Please note that in this ongoing project, some documentation may be lagging behind the code base at any given time.

 ## Versions

-Version 0.9.0 - beta.
+Version 0.9.2 - beta.

 ## The Game

-Eagerwords in a board game is in the same genre as other well-known crossword games: drag and drop letters to form words on a square board.
+Eagerwords is a board game in the same genre as other well-known crossword games: drag and drop letters to form words on a square board.
+It emphasizes capturing board teritory.

 ## Scope

 The project defines a board game API, and client and server implementations for it.
-The precursor to EagerWords (the github _baordgame_ project) included two server implementations of the API, one in Haskell and one in Scala.
-At present EagerWords includes just a Scala implementation.
+The client is a React web application.
+The server is a scala Play application.

 EagerWords is being developed on the MAC OS/X 10.9+, deployed on AWS, and accessed through modern browsers (including tablet browsers but not on small-screen smarphones).
-There are currently no plans for native iPhone of Android client as the smart phone screens are generally too small for this particular  game to be played well on it with touch.
+There are currently no plans for native iPhone of Android clients, as the smart phone screens are generally too small for this particular game to be played well on with touch.

 ## Getting Started in Development

-The steps needed to set up the development and deployment environments for the application are generally scripted in the Dockerfiles used for packaging and deployment of the application in the _docker_ directory of scala-server.
+The steps needed to set up the development and deployment environments for the application are generally scripted in the Dockerfiles and associated shell scripts used for packaging and deployment of the client and server.

 To get started with development, follow the same steps listed in the Dockerfiles on your development machine.
 You may start by consulting the README.md file in in each sub-project and the corresponding docker directory, and then reviewing the relevant Dockerfiles.

-Currently the Scala server supports a file-based Sqlite database only.
-In development - look for the file _eagerwords.db_ in the directory where you run the scala application.
+The Scala server uses a file-based Sqlite database in development mode.
+The sqlite database is housed in the file _eagerwords.db_ in the directory where you run the scala application.
+To inspect it, use the sqlite client: sqlite3.
+The deployed version of EagerWords runs in a docker container and uses an external postgres database.

 After cloning the repository: